Last Updated on 13 September 2020

 - …as well as launched ItsRedAgain.com – their official Christmastime website.

-Perhaps you remember me talking about TheRedCup.com last year , , and .
+Perhaps you remember me talking about TheRedCup.com in the past , , and .
 It’s a big deal for partners (employees at Starbucks) as well as customers when the ‘red cup’ arrives.
-It’s signals that the holiday season has officially started and the return of holiday beverages: eggnog, gingerbread, and peppermint lattes, and Christmas blend coffee.
+It signals that the holiday season has officially started and the return of holiday beverages: eggnog, gingerbread, and peppermint lattes, and Christmas blend coffee.
 No, it’s not rocket science, nor the cure for cancer… but it’s something people get excited about.

 – Starbucks: TheRedCup.com – Here I talk about the launch of the Starbucks Red Cup website